csdiehl/ad315-sets/readme.md

 ## AD 315 Sets and Statements Assignments

-This repo contains two assignments, power sets and mathematical statements
+This repo contains command-line applications for two assignments, power sets and mathematical statements.

 ## Power Sets